EdwardPasfield/rittman_analytics_stack_overflow/methodology.md

 ### Why Questions + Tags Only?

-Given the comprehensive Stack Overflow schema, we strategically focused on **questions** and **tags** to create a streamlined, targeted solution that directly answers the business question while minimizing complexity:
+Given the comprehensive Stack Overflow schema, we focused on questions and tags to create a targeted solution that directly answers the business question while minimizing complexity:

-**✅ Included:**
+**Included:**
 - **Posts Questions**: Core entity containing the unanswered questions we need to analyze
 - **Tags**: Taxonomy for categorizing questions by topic

-**❌ Excluded:**
+**Excluded:**
 - **Posts Answers**: Not needed since we're focusing on unanswered questions
 - **Users**: User attribution could be added later but wasn't essential for topic trend analysis
 - **Stack Overflow Posts**: Redundant with posts_questions for our scope

-This approach provided a large amount of the analytical purpose while trimming down on the complexity of the implementation.
+This approach provided most of the analytical value with significantly less implementation complexity.

 ## Dimensional Model Design